IntersectMBO/plutus/plutus-metatheory/src/Evaluator/Term.lagda.md

 `Term NamedDeBruijn DefaultUni DefaultFun ()`.

-From Haskell, the return type is either an error or a tuple `(Term NamedDeBruijn DefaultUni DefaultFun (), Integer, Integer)` consisting of the result of evalution, the CPU costs, and the memory costs, respectively.
+From Haskell, the return type is either an error or a tuple `(Term NamedDeBruijn DefaultUni DefaultFun (), (Integer, Integer))` consisting of the result of evalution, and a pair of the CPU costs and the memory costs, respectively.

 ```
-runUCounting : RawCostModel → TermU → Either ERROR (TermU × Nat × Nat)
+runUCounting : RawCostModel → TermU → Either ERROR (TermU × (Nat × Nat))
 runUCounting (cekMachineCosts , rawmodel) t with createMap rawmodel
 ... | just model = do
         tDB ← withE scopeError $ U.scopeCheckU0 (convTmU t)